huangd999/Titanic-Data-Analysis/README.md

 also add in non-standard navalues such as 'nan, 'na', '--'.

-Looking at the data, most of the entries in the column row are missing, and since we are not using it, we opt to drop it, since o/w there would be toe few values to observe.
+Looking at the data, most of the entries in the column row are missing, and since we are not using it, we opt to drop it, since o/w there would be too few values to observe.

 We then proceed to use the .dropna() method to get rid of the remaining missing values.